WebChain: A Large-Scale Human-Annotated Dataset of Real-World Web Interaction Traces: Abstract

 \section{Abstract}

 We introduce \textbf{\dataset}, the largest open-source dataset of human-annotated trajectories on real-world websites, designed to accelerate reproducible research in web agents.
 It contains \textbf{31,725} trajectories and \textbf{318k} steps, featuring a core Triple Alignment of visual, structural, and action data to provide rich, multi-modal supervision.
 The data is collected via a scalable pipeline that ensures coverage of complex, high-value tasks often missed by synthetic methods.
 Leveraging this dataset, we propose a Dual Mid-Training recipe that decouples spatial grounding from planning, achieving state-of-the-art performance on our proposed \textbf{WebChainBench} and other public GUI benchmarks.
 Our work provides the data and insights necessary to build and rigorously evaluate the next generation of scalable web agents.
+The code and resources are publicly available at \url{https://github.com/franskey-0112/WebChain}.